-Richard Keble explained that the Carers Strategy was being refreshed in light of the Care Act 2014.
-The Strategy covered adults aged 18 and over.
-A Young Carers' Strategy would be brought to the Board meeting in January.
+Richard Keble explained that the Carers strategy was being refreshed in the light of various policies and the Care Act 2014.
+The strategy covered adults aged 18 and over.
+A Young Carers' strategy would be brought to the Board meeting in January.